Summary of Projects — 2006

 Circle of Elders, Elders Council

 This project will enable Circle of Wellness, the Elders Council Elders to continue providing support and guidance to aboriginal women in the Centre who are affected by the legacy of the Residential School system.
-The support service includes; counseling, sharing/healing circles, traditional teachings and practices, education workshop, etc. (Diocese of New Westminster)
+The support service includes; counselling, sharing/healing circles, traditional teachings and practices, education workshop, etc. (Diocese of New Westminster)

 $15,000